emberjs/website/source/blog/2018-10-08-ember-3-5-released.md

 Term Support.
 An LTS version of Ember continues to receive security updates for 9 release cycles (54 weeks) and bugfixes for 6 cycles (36 weeks).
-LTS releases typically occur every four minor versions, plus the first and last releases of major versions.
+LTS releases typically occur every four minor versions.
-So far, the LTS releases for 3.x are 3.0 and 3.4.
+The previous LTS version was 2.18.

 You can read more about our general release process here: